Childhood (Congenital) Glaucoma

 Diagnosing Congenital Glaucoma

-As the eye enlarges, an inner layer of the cornea, which keeps the cornea transparent, may be torn.
+As the eye enlarges, the inner layer of the cornea, which keeps it transparent, may tear.
 Haab’s striae are horizontal curvilinear breaks in Descemet’s membrane (one of the inner corneal layers) resulting from acute stretching of the cornea in primary congenital glaucoma (Figure 2).
 These are in contrast to Descemet’s tears resulting from birth trauma, which are usually vertical or obliquely oriented.
 As a result, the elevated eye pressure pushes fluid into the cornea, causing it to swell and become hazy (Figure 1).
-This is often noticed by parents as a clouding, whitening, or grayish hue of the cornea.
-When the condition reaches this stage, the eye may be painful and tearing is present.
-The baby becomes sensitive to light and attempts to avoid it by covering the eye or burying the head in a blanket.
-The classic triad of signs/symptoms noted in a patient with primary congenital glaucoma include: epiphora (tearing), photophobia (light sensitivity), and blepharospasm (eyelid twitching).

 Figure 2.
 Haab’s striae – horizontal curvilinear breaks in the cornea